 Benedetto Pistrucci was born in Rome on 29 May 1784.
 While working in Italy, he gained a reputation as an outstandingly talented gem engraver.
 His fame spread far and wide and he was invited to come to England by the Prince Regent, the son of George III.

 While he was in London, Pistrucci was introduced to William Wellesley Pole, the Master of the Mint.
 Pole commissioned him to create designs for the new gold and silver coins of George III.
 Pistrucci also went on to engrave the coin portrait of the Prince Regent when he became George IV.

-Pistrucci engraved the coin portraits of both George III and George IV but is perhaps best known for his magnificent Waterloo Medal and his George & Dragon created for the new gold sovereign of 1817 and adapted for the gold five-pound piece and silver crowns of the same reign.
+However, he is probably best known for his magnificent Waterloo Medal and his St George and the dragon, which was created for the new gold Sovereign of 1817.
+In fact, Pistrucci’s design of St George was so popular that it was also used for the gold five-pound piece and silver crowns during George IV’s reign.

-He remained in England for most of his life and died at his home near Windsor on 16 September 1855.
+After creating the medals, Pistrucci chose to make England his home and spent most of the rest of his life here.
+He died at his home near Windsor on 16 September 1855.

 A timeless masterpiece

 Legend has it that while Pistrucci was working on Lady Spencer’s commission, he suggested that St George would be a suitable subject for England’s new Sovereign coin.
 The idea appealed to William Wellesley Pole, Master of the Mint, who decided that the patron saint of England would make the ideal reverse for the new gold coin.